spapadiamantis/3gm-wiki/Topic-Modelling.md

 We can further our work by searching for connected components in the graph using a graph search algorithm such as Breadth-First Search.

-A visualization of topic models can be done using the `pyLDAvis` library.
-The interactive Jupyter Notebook can be found at `src/lda_visualize.ipynb` .
-Some example LDA models are located in the `models` directory.
+A visualization of topic models can finally be done using the `pyLDAvis` library.

 ## Building Topic Models from the `codifier`